RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 # Predefine the Docker Compose files that make a staging build
 export COMPOSE_FILE="docker-compose.yml:docker-compose.infogami-local.yml:docker-compose.staging.yml"

+# Ensure that the hostname will appear on http://staging.openlibrary.org/status and in logs
+export HOSTNAME=$HOSTNAME

 git branch
 git status   # see if there are any changes that you want to save or stash